How to choose the best area to stay in Lisbon by purpose of travel

-What is the first thing that comes to mind when you’re looking for the best area to stay in Lisbon (or any other city for that matter)?
+What is the first thing that comes to mind when looking for the best area to stay in Lisbon?
 Probably location, right?

-Before you book that hotel that seems located in the perfect spot, let’s assess why are you visiting and how are you planning to spend your time in Lisbon.
+Before you book that hotel that seems to be in the perfect spot, let’s assess why you are visiting and how are you planning to spend your time in Lisbon.

-Whether you’re in town for business meetings or to attend conferences, chances are your interest in networking or getting to know the city is linked to how much time you have to spare.
+Whether you’re in town for a business meeting or a conference, chances are your interest in networking or getting to know the city depends on how much free time you’ll have.

 Business trips are usually quick and to the point – you’re here to work, not indulge in sightseeing.

-For the traditional business travelers it all boils down to convenience: a decent hotel with enough amenities for comfort, close to transportation (bus, metro, taxi, airport, train station, depending on how you’re planning on moving around, to, and from the city), not too far from the location where you’ll be doing business (time is money), and within walking distance from restaurants (preferably with enough options for variety).
+For the traditional business travelers, it all boils down to convenience.
+A decent hotel with enough amenities for comfort, close to public transportation, not too far from the location where you’ll be doing business (time is money), and within walking distance from restaurants (preferably with enough options for variety).

 Business travelers’ best bet is one of these three areas (depending on time management and whether you’d like to include some time off to do a little sightseeing):

-- Oriente – the area is 30% chain hotels and offices, 10% restaurants and shops, including one shopping mall, and 60% residential; it’s 10 minutes away from the airport by car or by public transportation (Metro, Red Line, is the easiest and the cheapest) but it’s the furthest from the city center (half-an-hour depending on traffic, time of day, day of the week, and frequency and type of public transportation)
+- Oriente – the area is 30% chain hotels and offices, 10% restaurants and shops, including one shopping mall, and 60% residential.
+It’s 10 minutes away from the airport, but it’s the furthest from the city center (on average, half-an-hour away by car and bus, and about 10 minutes by train).

-- Saldanha/Marquês de Pombal – a semi-balanced area with big chain hotels, offices, some restaurants and cafes, and private homes; close to Metro’s Blue Line and Yellow Line and buses (including the airport shuttle)
+- Saldanha/Marquês de Pombal – a semi-balanced area with big chain hotels, offices, some restaurants and cafes, and private homes.
+Close to Metro’s Blue and Yellow lines and buses (including the airport shuttle)

-- Baixa – a bit more touristic than the previous areas, but close to Metro’s Blue Line and Green Line, train stations (Rossio and Santa Apolónia), lots of cafes, restaurants, and bars (although most of them cater to tourists, so be aware of tourist traps)
+- Baixa – a bit more touristic than the previous areas, but close to Metro’s Blue and Green lines, train stations (Rossio and Santa Apolónia), lots of cafes, restaurants, and bars (although most of them cater to tourists, so be aware of tourist traps)

-The people who travel to a city specifically for an event are a completely different crowd and I had to do a sub-section dedicated just to that.
-Think huge events that (will) take Lisbon by storm like the Web Summit or the Eurovision 2018.
+Think huge events that (will) take Lisbon by storm, like the Web Summit or the Eurovision 2018.

-Since the real reason to be in Lisbon is to attend an event, your needs are a little different from the typical business traveler and a little closer (but not completely) to the needs of a tourist.
+Since you’re in Lisbon to attend an event, your needs are slightly different from the typical business traveler and a little closer to a tourist’s needs.

-Like the business travelers, chances are your agenda is packed and you have to keep a close eye on your schedule.
-However, because your whole world doesn’t revolve around the event you’re here for, you’d also like to take some time for sightseeing (and you probably even booked an extra day just for that).
+Like the business travelers, chances are your schedule is packed, and you have to keep a close eye on your calendar.
+However, because your whole day doesn’t revolve around the event, you’d also like to take some time for sightseeing (and you probably even booked an extra day just for that).

-If hotels near Baixa-Chiado are full, make your way up the other stations of Metro’s Blue Line – Restauradores, Avenida, Marquês.
+If hotels near Baixa-Chiado are full, find accommodation near the other stations of Metro’s Blue Line – Restauradores, Avenida, Marquês.

 Visiting Lisbon as a tourist

-Okay, sort of.
-Overtourism is becoming an issue and gentrification in Lisbon is now a reality, despite the City Council not showing any remorse about it (in my eyes, at least).
+Overtourism is becoming an issue, and gentrification in Lisbon is now a reality.

 As much as I’d like to tell you these are the best places to stay in Lisbon to get the pulse of the city, I’d be lying to you.
 You can experience that just by taking a stroll through any of these neighborhoods in the early morning.
 Besides, those cobblestoned alleyways and stairs are tough to manage when you’re dragging a trolley behind you.

-Unless you’re visiting on a weekend getaway or in the city for less than a week (in that case, you’ll want to stay as central as possible), your experience will probably be better if you stay in one of the extremes – Belém, to the West, or Oriente, to the East.
-Considering you will probably only spend time at the hotel in the morning for breakfast and at night to sleep, and you don’t mind a little commute time, both areas are well connected to public transportation that will take you directly to or close enough to all must-see spots:
+Considering you will probably only spend time at the hotel in the morning for breakfast and at night to sleep, and you don’t mind a little commute, both areas are well connected to public transportation that will take you directly to or close enough to all must-see spots:

 - Bus 728’s route by the river connects Oriente to Belém (and vice-versa) with strategic stops near Metro stations at Santa Apolónia (Blue Line), Terreiro do Paço (Blue Line), and Cais do Sodré (Green Line), and close to many must-see spots along the way;

-- Despite Belém not having (yet) a Metro line, it’s served by the urban train (Cascais Line), trams, and buses to the city center.
+- Despite Belém not having (yet) a Metro line, it’s served by the urban train (Cascais Line to Cais do Sodré), trams, and buses to the city center.
 Plus, the location near the river is a bonus if you enjoy running, biking, or other outdoor activities;

-- Oriente is closer to the airport (10 minutes away) and is served by Metro (Red Line), buses (including the express bus 782 to and from the city center during rush hour on weekdays), and urban and international trains.
-It’s surrounded by shops, restaurants, and the urban park Parque das Nações.
+- Oriente is closer to the airport (10 minutes away) and is served by Metro (Red Line), buses (including the express bus 782 to and from the city center during rush hour on weekdays), and urban, suburban, and international trains.
+It has shops, restaurants, and the urban park Parque das Nações.

 Longer stays: in Lisbon as a digital freelancing nomad

-Lisbon sells well as a destination for digital nomads these days, especially since tech events like the Web Summit made the Portuguese capital its headquarters from 2016 to 2020.
+Lisbon is an excellent destination for digital nomads, especially since tech events like the Web Summit made the Portuguese capital its headquarters from 2016 to 2028.

-The café culture also helps – most places, even those without a WiFi connection, will let you stay for as long as you want for as little as €0.60 for an espresso (although indulging in one or two pastries or grabbing a bite at one of these cafés won’t break your budget).
-A lot of these places are a mix of family’s and students’ hangouts and digital nomads’ workspace.
+The café culture also helps.
+In most places, even those without a WiFi connection, you can stay for as long as you want for as little as €0.60 for an espresso.
+Many of these places are a mix of family’s and students’ hangouts and digital nomads’ workspace.

 Choosing the best spot to live in Lisbon is a little trickier, though.
-Short term rentals become too expensive for someone staying for a couple of months and the price of long-term rentals has gone up significantly since Lisbon became a popular tourist destination.
+Short-term rentals become too expensive for someone staying for a couple of months.
+The price of long-term rentals has gone up significantly since Lisbon became a popular tourist destination.

-Investing in a public transportation pass is not an option and being close to day-to-day important facilities like a supermarket (and for most, a coworking space) is an important factor.
+Investing in a public transportation pass is not an option.
+Being close to important day-to-day facilities like a supermarket (and, for most, a coworking space) is essential.

 Notes on accommodation in Lisbon

-Right now, despite a visible economic resurgence in Portugal, there is an abyssal discrepancy between the average income of the Portuguese and the prices of rent, particularly in Lisbon and Greater Lisbon.
+Despite a visible economic recovery in Portugal, there’s a gap between the Portuguese’s average income and rent prices, particularly in Lisbon and Greater Lisbon.

 But that’s a problem local authorities have to fix, not tourists.